'Rigoletto' In Vegas And The Pleasures Of The Metropolitan Opera

 The whole thing had begun with my colleague Stephen Thompson making a New Year's resolution to expand his cultural choices, and specifically to see an opera.
 Here was our chance — why waste it?

 The production of Rigoletto we saw was directed by Michael Mayer.
 If you're not familiar with the story, Rigoletto is a jester who becomes embroiled in a series of mind games between men, ultimately at the expense of his own daughter.
-It's very (very very) tragic, and yes, it has one of the pieces of music that even opera non-enthusiasts might know: "La donna e mobile," which is familiar enough that there's a clip of Enrico Caruso singing it right on the opera's Wikipedia page.
-"La donna e mobile" is the kind of piece that might be part of a Saturday Night Live "Opera Man" sketch with Adam Sandler, by which I mean that when Adam Sandler returned this spring to play Opera Man for the first time in years, his bit about the Democratic candidates running for president was set to the tune of "La donna e mobile."
+It's very (very very) tragic, and yes, it has one of the pieces of music that even opera non-enthusiasts might know: "La donna è mobile," which is familiar enough that there's a clip of Enrico Caruso singing it right on the opera's Wikipedia page.
+"La donna è mobile" is the kind of piece that might be part of a Saturday Night Live "Opera Man" sketch with Adam Sandler, by which I mean that when Adam Sandler returned this spring to play Opera Man for the first time in years, his bit about the Democratic candidates running for president was set to the tune of "La donna è mobile."

 What distinguished this Rigoletto was the staging: It was placed in Vegas, in perhaps the 1950s or 1960s.
 Rigoletto wore an argyle sweater.
 (With his hump under it.)
 Rather than being an actual jester in a court full of sycophants, he's the only marginally cool, socially questionable member of a quasi-Rat Pack that surrounds the suave Duke.
 The set was decorated with neon lights, and a critical sequence takes place at (and in) the back of a car.